jirihonc/trip_costs/README.md

 # trip_costs
-a form that calculates trip costs by the distance, number of people and a car's fuel consumption
+a form that calculates trip costs by the distance, number of people and a car's fuel consumption <br/>
+<a target="_bank" href="https://trip-costs.herokuapp.com/">Available at heroku</a>

 <h3>INSTALL modules:</h3>